gokcenazakyol/60Days_MachineLearning/README.md

 <img width="1470" alt="Screen Shot 2023-02-21 at 23 02 09" src="https://user-images.githubusercontent.com/74296174/220447434-07e1985c-3e5d-466c-8ebf-e121df22960a.png">

 - However, I got an error because of the versions (I guess).
-I will going to fix that later, and share the code.
+I am going to fix that later, and share the code.

 -----------------------------------------
 ### Day 6 of 60 Days Machine Learning Challange ✨